ck1125/gradle-android/readme.md

 ## Implementation

+For each variant (product-flavor, build-type):

-* Generates resource source files into `build/source`
+* Generates resource source files into `build/source` from resource directories (main-source-set, product-flavor-source-set, build-type-source-set)
-* Compiles each variant (product-flavor, build-type) using source files (main-source-set, product-flavor-source-set, build-type-source-set, generated-source).
+* Compile source files (main-source-set, product-flavor-source-set, build-type-source-set, generated-source).
+* Converts the bytecode into `build/libs`
+* Crunches resources in `build/resources`
+* Packages the resource into `build/libs`
-* Assembles a jar for each variant into `build/libs`.
+* Assembles the application package into `build/libs`.

+Currently, the plugin signs all applications using the debug key, and does not byte align them.